tennom/saxonpy/README.md

+# Why NO new release!

+Thanks for checking out this repo.
+Let me explain why I haven’t released new Python packages for SaxonC (HE, the open source version).
+Saxonica, the official people behind SaxonC, has adopted a new method, native executables, to support C/C++ since SaxonC 12.
+It made things simpler to make Python packages and in fact Saxonica started offering their official Python packages, so no need for me to make packages for SaxonC.
+As soon as they offer a usable and reasonable open source SaxonC, we may not need to fork the SaxonC.

 # Welcome to Saxonpy!

 This's a python wheel package for [Saxon](https://www.saxonica.com/saxon-c/documentation/index.html), an XML processor from the Saxonica company.
 Saxon includes a range of tools for XML transformations, XML queries, and schema validations.
 For this release, we only include the support for the home edition or the open-source version.